Bidens amplectens: General description

 Bidens amplectens is a member of the sunflower family (Asteraceae).
 It is an herb with branched stems, from 1.5 to 3 m (5 to 10 ft) tall.
 It has sparsely pubescent leaves that are pinnately compound, 9 to 15 cm (14 to 22 in) long with 3 to 5 leaflets.
 Cymes with lateral branches have 10 to 30 flower heads.
 Ray florets are yellow, 7 to 9 per head, and disk florets are 40 to 60 per head with yellow corollas.
 Achenes (dry fruit) are gray, straight, wingless, 5 to 8 mm (0.2 to 0.3 in) long and 1 mm (0.04 in) wide, sparsely setose (bristly) on margins and faces.

 Life history

 Bidens amplectens is a short-lived annual or perennial dicot herb.
-This species' lifespan is between 1 to 10 years.
+This species' lifespan is between 1 and 10 years.
 Little is known about the life history of Bidens amplectens.
 Flowering was observed in April, May, October, and November.
 Bidens amplectens pollination vectors, seed dispersal agents, specific environmental requirements, and limiting factors are unknown.
 Bidens amplectens is known to hybridize with Bidens torta, another flower native to O'ahu.